bytemaster/tornet/README.md

 Publishing Content
 ------------------------------------
-The cost of publishing content on a nodes is proportional to opportunity cost of that node giving up a slot in its file cache for your content.
+The cost of publishing content on a node is proportional to opportunity cost of that node giving up a slot in its file cache for your content.
 After all, nodes are in this for profit so each node can multiply the access frequency for a chunk by the yield of that chunk and the determine the expected revenue per-week.
 A node must 'bump' this chunk in order